jimcrews/crewsj.github.io/deploy-a-react-app-to-aws.md

 I want to drive website content via changes to external files, such as JSON and Markdown files.
 That way, I won't need to deploy React to S3 every time new content is added.
 This is especially important when working with a CDN like Cloudfront, as content is cached there which needs to be invalidated on every deployment.

-For this first iteration I will pull the JSON and markdown using [Github Pages](https://pages.github.com/).
-JSON will describe each post, and will look like this:
+For this first iteration I will host the JSON and markdown using [Github Pages](https://pages.github.com/).
+JSON will describe each post, and the location of each post's markdown:

 ```json
 [